Purworejo Regency

 Purworejo is a regency (kabupaten; ꦥꦸꦂꦮꦉꦗ) in the southern part of Central Java province in Indonesia.
-It covers an area of 1,081.45 km^{2} and had a population of 695,427 at the 2010 Census and 769,880 at the 2020 Census; the official estimate as at mid 2024 was 795,033 (comprising 398,135 males and 396,898 females).
+It covers an area of 1,081.45 km^{2} and had a population of 695,427 at the 2010 Census and 769,880 at the 2020 Census; the official estimate as of mid 2025 was 801,670 (comprising 401,499 males and 400,171 females).
 Its capital is the town of Purworejo.

 History

 Ancient Mataram Hindu Period (8th–9th century AD)

 The history of Purworejo is first recorded on Kayu Ara Hiwang inscription on 5 October 901, which is being found in Boro Wetan Village.
 The area was originally known by the name 'Bagelen' (read /ba·gə·lɛn/) and it is now become a smaller part of the whole Purworejo regency.

 In the 9th centuries, Bagelen is part of the history of the ancient Mataram Hindu civilization (See: Mataram kingdom) which was flourished on Kedu Plain.
 It is estimated that within the period of Rakai Watukara Dyah Balitung, Bagelen had become the capital of the Mataram Hindu Kingdom or that it is the origin of the king as Watukara is a river name in Bagelen.

 The ancient artifact being found in Bagelen is Kayu Ara Hiwang inscription which explain Shima ceremony.
 At that period, when a new land is being opened for economic or religious use, there will be a ceremony being held by the authorities, namely Shima ceremony.
 The authorities mentioned in the inscription are: Sang Ratu Bajra, who is allegedly as Rakryan Mahamantri/Mapatih Hino Sri Daksottama Bahubajrapratipaksaya, who is also the brother-in-law of Rakai Watukura Dyah Balitung and who also later became Balitung's successor.

 The ceremony mentions that the land is being freed from any tax duty, but it has the obligation to maintain the holiness of a sacred place called "parahiyangan" (which means the place of Gods).
 The ceremony also purified the area of Kayu Ara Hiwang of any evil's influence.
 Kayu Ara Hiwang area itself consists of rice fields, savanna, caves and arable land.
 The cave mentioned in the inscription is identified as Seplawan Cave, where a shiva gold statue is being found and therefore the second artifact within Bagelen area.

 Within this period, Bagelen became a religious center where some Buddhist monks (and often skilled with martial arts) were probably lived along the Bogowonto river banks.